lewismj/tiki_scala/docs/src/main/tut/datastructures/adjacencylist.md

 Both functions will return an Option, None will be returned if _v_ does not exist in the graph.

 ## Usage

-### Constructing an adjacency list

-An adjacency should be constructed using the implicit object `adjacencyList` which will take an `Iterable` of any edge type and return an `AdjacencyList`.

 ### successors